 Dr. Olive Hershey, the Foundation’s longest-serving Director, has been a member of The Jacob and Terese Hershey Foundation’s board since 1993.
 She is the daughter of Jacob Hershey and aunt of Jeffrey Hershey.
 Before she joined the Foundation Board, Olive was an early member of the Board of Directors of the Sierra Blanca Legal Defense Fund, and currently serves on the Board of Save Buffalo Bayou.
 She is the author of the novel Truck Dance and is a graduate of the University of Houston creative writing program, where she studied under Donald Barthelme, among others.
 Her most recent book project Ay, Que Vida!, a biography of Houston artist and activist Gertrude Levy Barnstone, is nearing completion.
 She has an M.A. and a Ph.D. in American Literature from the University of Texas at Austin.
 She is very active in Houston environmental issues and works continually to learn of new efforts to improve the air quality in Houston.

-Deborah Mueller, Associate Director, has worked with the Foundation in a consulting capacity for most of her tenure with the Foundation.
-She first met Terry and Jake Hershey in 1996 while volunteering for Urban Harvest, an organization that Terry helped to found.
-Terry learned that Deborah was helping to transfer Urban Harvest’s books from a paper-based system to a computer-based one, and immediately recruited her to do the same for the Foundation.
-Now a part-time employee, Deborah manages the Foundation’s grantmaking operations.
-Her background is in systems design and development and project management, and she has a BA in Art from Rice University.
+Deborah Mueller, the Foundation’s Director of Operations and Grants Management, has worked on behalf of the Foundation in a variety of capacities for nearly 25 years.
+She first met Terry and Jake Hershey in 1996 while volunteering for Urban Harvest, an organization that Terry helped to establish.
+When Terry learned that Deborah was using her computer and organizational skills to help transfer Urban Harvest’s books from a paper-based system to a computer-based one, Terry immediately recruited her to do the same for the Foundation.
+Deborah has a BA in Art from Rice University, and has spent her career working for both for-profit and non-profit organizations in various management capacities, primarily focused on systems development, project management, and corporate governance.